valkebets/mica_python_tutorial/README.md

-# Tutorial on Python basics for MICA
+# Tutorial on Python basics

 This tutorial was presented to the [MICA lab](https://mica-mni.github.io/) to familiarize everyone with Python basics.